Is Overeating Anonymous Right for You? Pros and Cons Explained

 Of course, please do keep in mind I’m an Eating Coach & Counselor.

-I remember the first time I went to OA, and right away, I remember feeling slightly off.
+The first time I went to OA, I felt slightly off.

-Nonetheless, I occasionally went to Overeating Anonymous meetings for a couple years and while I really appreciated the community, my gut feeling towards OA never changed.
+Nonetheless, I occasionally went to Overeating Anonymous meetings for a couple of years, and while I really appreciated the community, my gut feeling towards OA never changed.

-Today I wonder, am I just more drawn to more Buddhist philosophies and not Christian philosophies?
-Or maybe I just am hesitant around churches?
+Today, I wonder if I am just more drawn to Buddhist philosophies than Christian philosophies.
+Or maybe I am just hesitant around churches.

-I’m not sure, and admittedly not all OA groups are held at churches either.
+I’m unsure; not all OA groups are held at churches.

 And I have other experience that makes me believe OA is not appropriate for treating eating disorders.
-Basically, I am biased and I’d like to be upfront here about my bias.
+I am biased and like to be upfront about my bias.

-These treatment paths, I would say, are more in the Buddhist line of thought and not the Christian line of thought as outlined in the twelve step program.
+These treatment paths, I would say, are more in the Buddhist line of thought than the Christian line of thought, as outlined in the twelve-step program.

-Despite my admitted bias, I do think there are pitfalls to OA which need to be talked about!
+Despite my admitted bias, I do think there are pitfalls to OA that need to be talked about!

 The Biggest Pro Of Overeating Anonymous

-Before talking about the cons of Overeating Anonymous groups, let me first talk about the pros.
+Before discussing the cons of Overeating Anonymous groups, let me first discuss the pros.

-For many people OA is literally life saving.
-If you attend a group you’ll hear stories of people who hit rock bottom – in terms of food and compulsive overeating- and who even contemplated suicide.
+For many people, OA is life-saving.
+If you attend a group, you’ll hear stories of people who hit rock bottom – in terms of food and compulsive overeating- and who even contemplated suicide.

 Yes, food struggles are real.
-People desperately want to stop eating compulsively, but they just don’t know how to stop.
+People desperately want to stop eating compulsively, but they don’t know how to do so.

-I remember feeling a similar sense of desperation, but instead of going to OA, I found a Tassajara, Zen monastery off the California coast.
+I remember feeling a similar desperation, but instead of going to OA, I found a Tassajara Zen monastery off the California coast.
 I lived in this monastery for 13 months!

-Now, who in the heck joins a Zen monastery unless they are pretty desperate?
-Let me tell you, I was desperate and had a strong desire to stop eating compulsively.
+Who in the heck joins a Zen monastery unless they are pretty desperate?
+Let me tell you, I was hopeless and had a strong desire to stop eating compulsively.

-I know all too well the all-consuming feeling of being trapped by your thoughts and feeling like there’s no relief, no sanctuary and no hope.
+I know the all-consuming feeling of being trapped by your thoughts and feeling like there’s no relief, sanctuary, or hope.

-In my opinion, this is the greatest benefit of OA.
+In my opinion, this is the most significant benefit of OA.

 This is priceless.

-It’s why even though I don’t fully agree with OA principles, I see what OA is trying to do, and why I want to make sure I praise OA groups before talking about their cons.
+It’s why, even though I don’t entirely agree with OA principles, I see what OA is trying to do and why I want to ensure I praise OA groups before discussing their cons.

 If you are all alone, nothing is ever going to work.

-OA helps with the darkness, the secrecy, and the hiding and can help you start facing your problems with the help of a supportive, accepting, understanding community.
+OA helps with the darkness, secrecy, and hiding and can help you start facing your problems with a supportive, accepting, and understanding community.

 dinner with prayer pose with dal and alice